ibmresilient/resilient-community-apps/fn_exchange_online/doc/README.md

 * searchfolders
 * sentitems
 <p>
-At least one of search criteria must be passed to the query messages function.
+At least one of the following search criteria must be passed to the query messages function
-The function will search for messages matching the following criteria:

 * Sender email address
 * Message received date/time start/end